Atheism—Our Greatest Foe—And How to Deal with It

 II.
 We must show that the atheist cannot undermine the proof of God’s existence.

 Man can rightly conclude both the existence and attributes of God (His everlasting power and divinity) by perceiving the things that are made (man himself and the physical universe in which he lives) and reasoning correctly therefrom (Psalm 19:1-5; 139:14-15; Acts 14:12-17; Romans 1:18-21).
 No man can properly evaluate himself, plant life, animal life, and the physical universe in which he lives without deducing that God exists.
 This is the truth of the matter in a general way, but there yet remains the question as to how this is done in specific ways.
 While it is certainly the case there is one basic argument for the existence of God (the total evidence warrants the deduction that God exists), it is also the case that specific elements of that one basic argument can be presented as separate arguments (although we are under no obligation to do so).
-The specific argument which I wish to mention are the cosmological, the teleological, the moral, and the biblical.
+The specific arguments which I wish to mention are the cosmological, the teleological, the moral, and the biblical.
 I do not have the time to argue them in detail, but I will at least explain the basic thrust of each.

 The basic thrust of perhaps the most easily understood form of cosmological argument is deduction from contingency to necessity.
 It might be set up in a simplified way as follows: if a contingent being exists, then the absolutely necessary being (God) exists; I (a contingent being) exist; therefore, God exists.